-If you are hunting for a long-term online saving plan, you need to choose a savings plan which gives you guaranteed returns with low levels of risk, just like Canara HSBC Oriental Bank of Commerce Life Insurance's Guaranteed Savings Plan.
+If you are hunting for a long-term online saving plan, you need to choose a savings plan which gives you guaranteed returns with low levels of risk, just like Canara HSBC Life Insurance's Guaranteed Savings Plan.
 This plan not only gives you the benefit of guaranteed returns of the intended maturity value but extra loyalty bonuses for investing in the plan for a long period.

 - Reviewing the plan and updating investment portfolio

 The performance of the plan is also a significant feature to examine.
 Your investment portfolio should be reviewed at least once a year to make necessary changes and locate areas where you can try to get more returns.
 Also, while reviewing the plan, see if you can diversify and invest in more than one investment product.
 Diversifying reduces the risk associated with each plan.

 - Flexible terms & conditions

 With investment in a savings plan, terms and conditions are bound to be applied.
 However, luckily, some savings plans have flexible and compatible terms and conditions.
 In the flexibility factor, you will have to look for flexibility in investment mode and investment period.
 Try to find a plan which gives you options in both categories.